kartgoel/HydraDocumentation/docs/assignTrainWeights.rst

 Parameters
 ~~~~~~~~~~~~~~~~~~

-- ''runPeriodSubstring'': A string represnting desired run period from the database.
+- ``runPeriodSubstring``: A string represnting desired run period from the database.
-- ''Trainingfraction'' A float represnting a percentage of the data being used for training models.
+- ``Trainingfraction`` A float represnting a percentage of the data being used for training models.
 The remaining percentage of data will be utilized for testing the models.

 Example Usage
 ~~~~~~~~~~~~~